94michalg/Web_Quiz_Engine/README.md

 You can also delete quiz by sending DELETE request to `api/quizzes/ID`.
 Notice that you can only delete quizzes, that you have created.

 ## Inspiration
-Project has been made in 12/2020 during Jetbrains Academy course.
+Project has been made in 12/2020 as a part of Jetbrains Academy course.